Last Updated on October 9, 2022 by The Noms

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Crushed ice is necessary before mixing this cocktail.
 Make sure you have a mound of it in your glass before pouring your drink in!
 Mint julep cocktails are traditionally served in silver cups so the cup maintains optimum frost.
-But, they work just as well in any tall glass.
-Or any glass, at this point!
+But, they work just as well in any rocks glass.

 Mint juleps are for bourbon lovers, so it’s probably safe to say that they’re not for you if you don’t like bourbon.
-We have a great one with mezcal tho, and you can always use brandy or gin if you just can’t do whiskey.
+We have a great mezcal mint julep though, and you can always use brandy or gin if you just can’t do whiskey.
+Or our Rum Julep, Chocolate Mint Julep or Lavender Mint Limeade!

 What’s the Difference Between a Mojito and a Mint Julep?